isPointless/Grinder-Timer/README.md

 # Grinder-Timer
 Simple Arduino sketch for a grind-on-demand grinder

-I copied a LOT of this sketch from other people
+I copied a LOT of this sketch from other people (under the right licenses, mind you!)

 This is just my implementation of it, and it works well.
 Removed a lot of EEPROM statistics etc I didn't need.
 Added start-stop (i think? long time ago) functionality.